chancesmith/chance-smith-gatsby-blog/content/blog/2019-11-12-javascript-timelines/index.md

 tags: development, sodium halogen
 ---

-At [Sodium Halogen](http://sodiumhalogen.com?ref=chancesmithio-blog) (SH), we're digging into a data rich project.
-The task at hand is to have a javascript timeline that has a number of features we're trying to fit in.
+At [Sodium Halogen](http://sodiumhalogen.com?ref=chancesmithio-blog) (SH), we're digging into a data-rich project.
+The task at hand is to have a javascript timeline that has several features we're trying to fit in.

-Thew options we have are to find something that matches closely or build our own.
+The options we have are to find something that matches closely or build our own.
 Today I'm digging through the internet to find the right solution.

 To protect our SH customer, some of the details are vague.
 That, I do apologize for.

 ## small scale mocks of the timeline idea

-gantt chart like with mini timeline map at the bottom
+Gantt chart like with mini timeline map at the bottom
 ![javascript-timeline-mock](./timeline-mock.png)

-inner elements inside a gantt chart bar
+Inner elements inside a gantt chart bar
 ![timeline-gantt-with-sub-elements](./timeline-gantt-with-sub-elements.png)

 ### features needed